0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Here we can see a `jmp` instruction opcode (`0xeb`) that jumps to the `start_of_setup-1f` point.
 In `Nf` notation, `2f` refers to the following local `2:` label; in our case, it is label `1` that is present right after the jump, and it contains the rest of the setup [header](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156).
 Right after the setup header, we see the `.entrytext` section, which starts at the `start_of_setup` label.

 This is the first code that actually runs (aside from the previous jump instructions, of course).
-After the kernel setup received control from the bootloader, the first `jmp` instruction is located at the `0x200` offset from the start of the kernel real mode, i.e., after the first 512 bytes.
+After the kernel setup part received control from the bootloader, the first `jmp` instruction is located at the `0x200` offset from the start of the kernel real mode, i.e., after the first 512 bytes.
 This we can both read in the Linux kernel boot protocol and see in the grub2 source code:

 ```C
 segment = grub_linux_real_target >> 4;